Automattic/phpcs-neutron-standard/README.md

 The key words "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", and "MAY" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-## Linting

-**New PHP files MUST pass a linter (ruleset to be determined) before being committed.
-Linting exceptions are allowed, but should be explicitly stated using linter comments.**

-**New code in existing PHP files MUST pass a linter (ruleset to be determined) before being committed.
-Linting exceptions are allowed, but should be explicitly stated using linter comments.**

-**Existing code MAY break linter rules.**

-Because [the WordPress coding standards use phpcs](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards), we suggest using [phpcs](https://github.com/squizlabs/PHP_CodeSniffer) for this purpose.

-Groups of phpcs standards can be easily installed on a project by using [composer](https://getcomposer.org/) and [phpcodesniffer-composer-installer](https://github.com/DealerDirect/phpcodesniffer-composer-installer).

 ## Strict types

 **New PHP files MUST include a strict types directive.**